No. 8 Kentucky tops No. 15 Auburn 73-66 to clinch SEC title

+“I think a lot of people doubted us early.
+We lost a couple of tough games in (Las) Vegas and people questioned if we could get to this point and eventually get to a Final Four or a championship or something like that.
+We stayed faithful to the grind and trusted the process.”

+The Wildcats (24-5, 14-2) entered with a two-game lead on the second-place Tigers (24-5, 11-5) but had to overcome a 20-11 deficit before responding with the 20-3 spurt over 5:47 and eventually build an eight-point advantage.
+Auburn fought back to within 53-50 early in the second half, but Kentucky stayed ahead in a foul-plagued half by making 14 free throws down the stretch.
+That included seven by Quickley, who made all 11 from the line.

 Kentucky made 27 of 33 free throws while Auburn hit 13 of 22 in a game featuring 23 fouls by each team.
-The schools also finished with 38 rebounds each.
+The schools also finished with 38 rebounds each, which helped the Tigers outscore the Wildcats 12-5 in second-chance points.

+Auburn fought to within a possession at times but couldn’t get even.
+Meanwhile, Kentucky pushed the ball inside to create chances at the line and convert enough of them to offset 42% shooting, including 2 of 13 from beyond the arc.

+“We knocked some free throws late and Immanuel always knocks down his free throws,” said Kentucky guard Tyrese Maxey, who made 7 of 8 to finish with 17 points.
+“I tried to make some a little bit, so I don’t get in trouble.”

-Tyrese Maxey added 17 points, Nick Richards 14 and Nate Sestina 11 off the bench as the Wildcats won their eighth consecutive game and avenged a 75-66 loss to Auburn on Feb.
+Nick Richards scored 14 points and Nate Sestina 11 off the bench as the Wildcats avenged a 75-66 loss to Auburn on Feb.
 1.

+The Tigers began pursuit of their first-ever season sweep by hitting their first four 3-pointers, including three by Daniel Purifoy for their first nine points.
+They cooled off significantly from there and hit just five of the next 30 attempts, including 2 of 16 after the break.

+“I figured we need to spread it and shoot 3s, and we did a pretty good job,” Auburn coach Bruce Pearl said.
+“The closer you get to the basket the better you don’t always look against them.
+If we make a couple of those shots and a couple of free throws, we are right there.”

 J’Von McCormick had 13 points and Austin Wiley 10 for the Tigers, who shot 36% and had their two-game streak snapped.